vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the morning, I went to Walgreens to buy some toiletries.
 I finished my checkout at 9:35 AM.
 I wore a KN95 mask while in the store.

+## Monday March 1

+In the morning, I went to Target to buy drain cleaner.
+I finished checkout at 9:23 AM.
+I wore a KN95 mask and had very little human contact during the trip.